MHBauer/enhancements/keps/sig-node/20200921-subsecond-probe-timeouts/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

+Istio

 ### Goals

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
+An ability to specify timeouts that are less than one second.
+Add additional tests cases to the timeout test cases.

+? link to existing test cases ?

 ### Non-Goals